cyberoSpirit/Algorithms/README.txt

 Percolation - Algorithm for checking if we can move from top cells to bottom if we can move only straight up-down and right-left and can not go by the diagonal.

 Binary search - search element in sorted array.
 1 + lg N compares.

+TwoStack Dijkstra Algorithm - calculate expression.
+Everything should be in parentheses.